'We were supported the whole way through the process and had someone available from whom to seek advice when needed'

 The Wellbeing Award for Schools was a welcome opportunity to recognise the exceptional work that Woodhouse Grove did already in this area, but also provided us with an opportunity to follow a clear framework to evaluate what we were doing and could do.

-The WAS helped us to identify that the pupils would like more time with form tutors; less emphasis on elite sports and more on participation for all; wider support for international students and more teachers involved in mentoring.
+The Wellbeing Award helped us to identify that the pupils would like more time with form tutors; less emphasis on elite sports and more on participation for all; wider support for international students and more teachers involved in mentoring.

-The WAS provided a first-time opportunity for staff to voice their concerns, especially the need to have a clear contact for staff wellbeing, more CPD on supporting students, and more personal help for staff when struggling, without fear of being judged.
+The Wellbeing Award provided a first-time opportunity for staff to voice their concerns, especially the need to have a clear contact for staff wellbeing, more CPD on supporting students, and more personal help for staff when struggling, without fear of being judged.

-The framework of the award, with the KPI’s to follow, made it very easy to carry out a self-evaluation.
-Having opted for the Adviser Led route we were supported the whole way through the process and had someone available from whom to seek advice when needed.
-I feel that we are now a school that excels at putting the wellbeing of all at WGS at the centre of all we do, making WGS an excellent place to live, study and work.
+The framework of the award, with the KPIs to follow, made it very easy to carry out a self-evaluation.
+Having opted for the Adviser-led route we were supported the whole way through the process and had someone available from whom to seek advice when needed.
+I feel that we are now a school that excels at putting the wellbeing of all at Woodhouse Grove at the centre of all we do, making WGS an excellent place to live, study and work.